 Took off from Tome, flew to Brussels and then arrived in Dakar about 10 hours later.
 It’s a bustling city, a non-descript industrial city at first glance.
-But often a good nights rest out the Radisson Blu (Dakar’s finest water front resort).
+But often a good nights rest out the Radisson Blu (Dakar’s finest waterfront resort).
 I saw Dakar in a new light.
 Dakar should be regarded as the “City of Exercise” as there are tens of thousands of Senegalese crowding the beaches, sidewalks and street-side gyms before and after working hours.
-Boys, girls, grandpas, you name it—they’re everywhere running, doing calisthenics, playing soccer, etc. needless to say, I saw few obese people in Senegal during my time there.
+Boys, girls, grandpas, you name it—they’re everywhere running, doing calisthenics, playing soccer, etc. Needless to say, I saw few obese people in Senegal during my time there.

-Had an opportunity to train with the Dakar wrestling team and had a chance to try my newly-learned skills.
+I had an opportunity to train with the Dakar wrestling team and had a chance to try my newly-learned skills.

 One of the most sobering experiences was going to Goree Island to learn more about the slave trade.
 The trans-Saharan slave trade was started by Arabs exporting Africans to the islands of Zanzibar and Mauritius.
 The trans-Atlantic slave trade started in 1536 when European powers needed a cheap labor service to exploit their new discoveries in the Americas.
 500k slaves were sent to Europe, 5 million to Brazil, 5 million to the Caribbean, and 500k to Jamaica and North America.